The Illustrated Memoir Project

 The Illustrated Memoir Project engages refugee and immigrant youth to write and illustrate true stories from their lives.
 The goal of this project is to foment intellectual self-trust in the participants, center their lived experience, enhance social emotional learning, and increase literacies.
 Through sharing these stories we strive to foster a richer understanding of the experience of refugee and immigrant youth and build a more welcoming global community.

-Below are a few examples of illustrated memoirs created over the past four years.
+Below are a few examples of illustrated memoirs created over the past five years.
 The memoirs are published under Creative Commons BY-NC-ND licenses.
 This license enables users to copy and distribute the material in any medium or format in unadapted form only, for noncommercial purposes only, and only so long as attribution is given to the creator.
 They are published this way in the hopes that they can be used for educational purposes by a variety of users.
 Memoirs can be purchased at cost, we do not make a profit on the sales.
 If you would like to donate to support the work of Maketank Inc. and the Illustrated Memoir Project please visit our support page.

 web page Starry Night Cover.png